The Ultimate Guide to Technical SEO for Australian Businesses

 - Set Google Search Console to target Australia.

-- Optimise for Google Discover if publishing news or tech articles.
+- Optimise for Google Discover if publishing news or informative articles.

 - Implement hreflang tags if serving multiple languages or regions.